lerichard95/rile-cs203-game2/game2 plan.md

 Mobs don't need to contain hp etc... is it worth generalizing if there will be more code to write/irrelevant fields???

 TODO:
-[ ] Fix all new instances of FieldWorld to contain new states [ ] TreasureCoord needs to be stored across states...
+[x] Fix all new instances of FieldWorld to contain new states [x] TreasureCoord needs to be stored across states...

-[ ] Generalize FieldObject data container

 [ ] Add treasure collision detection